 The First Report of Injury is due to the Commission as soon as practicable, but not later than ten (10) days after the occurrence of an injury or manifestation of an occupational disease requiring treatment by a physician or resulting in absence from work for one (1) day or more.
-For audit purposes, the First Report of Injury is due not later than ten (10) days from the date the employer claims administrator learns that the injured worker needs treatment for his injury or disease.
+For audit purposes, the First Report of Injury is due not later than ten (10) days from the date the claims administrator learns that the injured worker needs treatment.